RemyDinh/Meta-Ads-Analysis-Supplement-Brand/README.md

 - hat strategies can scale high-performing ads or reallocate budget effectively?

 ## Solution Overview
-The solution centered on transforming Meta’s fragmented analytics into a unified and intelligent BI ecosystem.
-Meta data feeds were integrated through a streamlined ETL process, then structured into a robust and scalable data model.
+The solution focused on transforming Meta’s fragmented analytics into a unified and intelligent BI ecosystem.
+Meta data feeds were integrated through a streamlined ETL process and structured into a robust, scalable data model.

-From this foundation, two key outputs were delivered:
+From this foundation, a key output was delivered:

-1. Power BI Dashboard – an on-brand, consolidated analytics experience providing real-time visibility, intuitive exploration, and a single source of truth.
+Power BI Dashboard – an on-brand, consolidated analytics experience that provides real-time visibility, intuitive exploration, and a single source of truth, eliminating the need for manual calculations and inconsistent reporting.ps.
-2. AI-Generated Report – an automated, narrative-style insights report that detects trends, highlights performance drivers, and eliminates manual analysis and write-ups.

 ## Collection
 Dummy data was created based on the structure of a Meta Ads Library export for a fictitious supplement brand.
 This dataset mirrors the fields, formats, and relationships typically found in a real Meta export, ensuring realistic testing and development conditions.
+LINK

 ## Techstack
 - Chatgpt + Meta Ads Library (Data Collection)